odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 ===============================================================================
 ```

 Notice how the objective `Bound` is higher than the `Simulation` objective.
 This due to the when solving the problem with infinite-horizon SDDP overshoots the objective.
-However the simulation objective is correct.
+However, the simulation objective is correct.

 This concludes our tutorial 12 for SDDP.jl on infinite-horizon SDDP.